kreincke/bsToppings/README.md

-# bsAddons : for pimping your bootScore
+# bsTopper : for pimping your bootScore

 [bootScore](https://bootscore.me) is an excellent theme for WordPress that wants to do once for all the work that everyone has to do if they wanted to bring [Bootstrap](https://getbootstrap.com/) into their WordPress theme. *bootScore* is free software, licensed under the MIT license.